luca-zanchetta/Teamify/README.md

    The -d flag runs the containers in detached mode, which means they will run in the background.

+   *Note*: Windows users can run the bash script called "deploy-teamify.bat".

-7. **Start using Teamify:** Now, open your browser, copy paste this URL and enjoy Teamify! http://localhost:3000
+8. **Start using Teamify:** Now, open your browser, copy paste this URL and enjoy Teamify! http://localhost:3000

-8. **Stop Teamify:** When you're done working on Teamify, you can stop the Docker containers by running:
+9. **Stop Teamify:** When you're done working on Teamify, you can stop the Docker containers by running:
    ```bash
     docker-compose down
    ```
    This will stop and remove the containers but keep the project files intact.

+   *Note*: for **uninstalling** Teamify, Windows users can run the bash script called "undeploy-teamify.bat".